SyedMuzamilM/blog/src/content/blog/introduction-to-binary-numbers.md

 tags: [binary number system, binary numbers, binary numbers for beginners, introduction to binary numbers, decimal to binary, binary to decimal]
 ---

-In this article I will try to explain binary number system, conversion of decimal number to binary number, and some applications of binary numbers.
+In this article, I will try to explain the binary number system, the conversion of decimal numbers to binary numbers, and some applications of binary numbers.

 ## Introduction to binary numbers